azareljacobs/Wholesale_PartnerPortal/README.md

         - `requestFieldName`: `partner_id`
         - This provider is responsible for fetching and preparing data for the partner form, including handling file uploads like the logo image.

+        This section also includes explicit constructor argument wiring for command/query services such as `PartnerCommandService` and `PartnerQueryService`.
+While Magento can resolve these dependencies automatically via constructor type hints, defining them explicitly in `di.xml` improves clarity, supports integration test overrides, and enables future flexibility for swapping dependencies without changing the class code.

 ## 6. API Layer

 The API layer defines service contracts for the module.